Skip to content

 For everything else, standard context is sufficient and significantly cheaper.

-Tip 9: Create a .cursorrules File for Every Project
+Tip 9: Create a Project Rule (or AGENTS.md) for Every Project

-Section titled “Tip 9: Create a .cursorrules File for Every Project”
+Section titled “Tip 9: Create a Project Rule (or AGENTS.md) for Every Project”

 This is the single highest-ROI configuration you can make.
-A .cursorrules file at your project root tells the AI your tech stack, conventions, and constraints.
-Without it, the AI guesses — and guesses wrong often enough to be annoying.
+A rule that tells the AI your tech stack, conventions, and constraints stops it from guessing — and guessing wrong often enough to be annoying.
+Cursor’s current mechanism is Project Rules in .cursor/rules/*.mdc.
+For a single, simple set of instructions, a plain AGENTS.md in your project root is the lighter alternative.

-Tip 10: Graduate to .cursor/rules/ for Larger Projects
+Tip 10: Split Rules into Focused Files for Larger Projects

-Section titled “Tip 10: Graduate to .cursor/rules/ for Larger Projects”
+Section titled “Tip 10: Split Rules into Focused Files for Larger Projects”

-For projects with more than a few conventions, split your rules into focused files:
+For projects with more than a few conventions, split your rules into focused .mdc files instead of one giant rule:

 Terminal window